JoeBek/AutoNav/docs/zed.md

 # Fast Use Guide

 To launch the zed node, you can run `zedup` from the ros2_ws directory.
-This command is an alias for the zed node launch file, `ros2 launch zed_wrapper zed_camera camera_model:='zed2i'`.
+This command is an alias for the zed node launch file, `ros2 launch zed_wrapper zed_camera.launch.py camera_model:='zed2i'`.
 Remember to source the ROS setup script in each terminal you open.

 This node publishes rolling camera data to a variety of topics.
 The list can be found at: